 A Bentley Continental GTC without a doubt one of the world’s best grand tourers with a boundless measure of headroom, on account of a z-crease fabric rooftop that can be stowed or raised in 19 seconds at up to 30mph.
 It rivals the Aston Martin DB11 Volante and Ferrari Portofino, among others.

-Not exclusively is the Bentley Continental GT the definition of a fabulous vehicle, it wears that moniker with pride towards the end of its name.
 Regardless of the fact that you pick the hardtop car or soft-top convertible, the resonating V-8 or luxurious V-12, the Continental GT will cause you to feel like a superstar on each trip.
 Bentley decks out the Continental GT’s lodge with fine leather, veritable wood, metal bracing, and every possible modern innovation.

 Have we peaked your Bentley interests?
 Bentley Rental Miami is available 24/7/365 for your rental needs.
 Contact us today fill out our booking form and we will promptly be in touch.

 Walter Owen Bentley is known for creating, and designing remarkably reliable rotary engines that were fitted during World War I. Bentley was successful in this circuit before he moved into the automotive arena.
 Bentley’s relationship with his brother’s French company selling D.F.P. cars led him to put his engine knowledge to use by establishing his own car company.
 Bentley Motors was formed in 1919, and Bentley hit the ground running.